Register Now

 WHY SHOULD YOU ATTEND?

-Communicators working in today's communications environment, particularly public sector communicators, need to understand social marketing, its techniques and relationship to communications.
+Communicators working in today's communications environment need to understand social marketing, its techniques and relationship to communications.
 Social marketing is about employing the best and most responsible marketing techniques to create the climate necessary for social and behavioural change to occur.
 To provide effective, strategic communications advice and action, communicators must be able to make linkages with and incorporate social marketing techniques into their work.

 WHAT WILL YOU LEARN?